shloka-gupta/GitPracticeSessionBeginners/README.md

 # GitPracticeSessionBeginners
-This is for teaching beginners of DMCE IT club about github
+This is for teaching beginners of DMCE IT club about git and github